 Tuesday, August 9, 2016

-MARIAH's TAKE on Batman v.
+MARIAH's THOUGHTS on Batman v.
 Superman: Dawn of Justice Ultimate Edition Blu-Ray/DVD 2016

 Action, Adventure, Sci-fi, Drama